BlueShiftXD/DayZ-Database-Backup-Tool/README.txt

 How to Install:

-Copy to any directory, open along-side with your server start batch file.
+Copy either the .bat or .exe to any directory, open along-side with your server start batch file.

 What It Does: